certainlyskyler/310/resources/readings/Introduction.md

 This definition captures the range of input skills required to build software (scientific, economic, social, and practical knowledge), the tasks performed by software engineers themselves (specify, invent, design, build, validate, deploy, maintain, research, and improve), and the goals of the process (to build correct, reliable, and efficient systems).

-The most obvious difference between the definition of programming and software engineering is that programming itself really only captures the 'build' task that is only a small piece of the spectrum of software engineering tasks.
+The most obvious difference between the definition of programming and software engineering is that programming itself really only captures the 'build' task, which is only a small piece of the spectrum of software engineering tasks.
 While programming software is hard, and is an important and necessary part of the software engineering process, the tasks that come before (like figuring out what to build and how to do it) and after programming (like deploying, maintaining, and evolving an existing system) are often crucial for ensuring that programming effort is effectively applied.

 One of the main goals of this course is to give you a deeper understanding and appreciation for the complexity involved in designing, building, and evolving high-quality software systems.
 To that end, we will be investigating many of the different dimensions of software engineering captured in the definition above.